- Plesk Onyx for Linux

 - For domain/webmail/alias, it is required to go to Websites and Domains > example.com > Let's Encrypt and proceed with installation.
 Details are available in the following article:

 How to install SSL certificate for a domain in Plesk

 - For securing Plesk/Mail Server, go to Tools & Settings > SSL/TLS certificates and proceed from there.
-See the details in the following article:
+See the details in the following articles:

-How to secure Plesk IP address with Let's Encrypt certificate?
+How to secure mail server with Let's Encrypt certificate?

 Purchase an SSL certificate signed for IP address/hostname/domain by a trusted center (Certificate Authority) or install Let's Encrypt extension and obtain a free certificate.
 See Administrator's Guide - Getting SSL Certificates for details.